andrewhowdencom/m2onk8s/README.md

 ### Packaging

+Everything is run as docker containers.
+The webserver work is based around littlemanco/apache-php (which I am finding more excuses to spend time on), and the rest is just upstream stuff.

+### Release Management

 All the Kubernetes resources are managed as a helm chart.
 Principally, this let's us use additional hooks around the lifecycle of the application such that we can have a single proceedural install event, as well as running jobs that perform DB migrations after ever release.
 (I'm presuming that the migrations are idempotent)